 Mutations can be caused by random errors in DNA replication or repair, or by chemical or radiation damage.
 Most times, mutations are either harmful or neutral, but in rare instances, a mutation might prove beneficial to the organism.
 If so, it will become more prevalent in the next generation and spread throughout the population.

 In this way, natural selection guides the evolutionary process, preserving and adding up the beneficial mutations and rejecting the bad ones.
 "Mutations are random, but selection for them is not random," Pobiner said.

 But natural selection isn't the only mechanism by which organisms evolve, she said.
 For example, genes can be transferred from one population to another when organisms migrate or immigrate, a process known as gene flow.
 And the frequency of certain genes can also change at random, which is called genetic drift.

 Even though scientists could predict what early whales should look like, they lacked the fossil evidence to back up their claim.
 Creationists took this absence as proof that evolution didn't occur.
 They mocked the idea that there could have ever been such a thing as a walking whale.
 But since the early 1990s, that's exactly what scientists have been finding.

-The smoking gun came in 1994, when paleontologists found the fossilized remains of Ambulocetus natans, an animal whose name literally means "swimming-walking whale."
+The critical piece of evidence came in 1994, when paleontologists found the fossilized remains of Ambulocetus natans, an animal whose name literally means "swimming-walking whale."
 Its forelimbs had fingers and small hooves but its hind feet were enormous given its size.
-It was clearly adapted for swimming but it was also capable of moving clumsily on land, much like a seal.
+It was clearly adapted for swimming, but it was also capable of moving clumsily on land, much like a seal.